MikeRogers0/MikeRogersIO/src/_posts/2018-11-03-configuring-cors-on-s3-for-activestorage.md

 ---
 layout: post
 title: Configuring CORS on S3 for ActiveStorage
-categories:
- – blog
-published: true
-meta:
 description: The AWS S3 CORS configuration to allow Direct Upload for ActiveStorage.
-  index: true
 ---

 If you haven't tried Rails new ActiveStorage feature, do it!
 It's bloody lovely to work with!
 However, recently I ran into a "OMFG why isn't this working" moment while uploading files with Direct Upload to AWS S3 via ActiveStorage in Ruby On Rails.